NoelleinMN/product_info/README.md

 9. You can now navigate to 'localhost:5000/' to access the API!

-Running tests:
+# How to test the API

 The test suite can be run from the command line with `python3 test.py`

 Manual cURL checks are structured as follows:
 `curl -H "Content-Type: application/json" -X GET http://localhost:5000/products/13860428` (could add the -i flag for additional information/output)

-PUT method cURL is structured as follows:
+cURL for PUT method (to update price in the data store and API) is structured as follows:
 `curl -X PUT --header 'Content-Type: application/json' -d '{"current_price.value": 9.99}' http://localhost:5000/products/13860428`